-The film’s undeniable sense of loss is captured immediately when Scorsese opens on the group at the end of their concert, rather than the customary beginning, proclaiming “we’re going to do one more song for you tonight”.
-In fact, he goes so far as to break down the logic of performance, openly defining it based on its own temporality and the knowledge that it will soon end.
-After the opening performance, he cuts to an impoverished looking urban neighborhood, connecting and contrasting the band’s loving Americana to America in the ’70s, a poverty-stricken festering wound that hadn’t yet reconciled with itself.
-The tone is mournful.
+The film’s undeniably overhanging sense of loss is captured immediately when Scorsese opens on the group at the end of their concert, rather than the customary beginning, proclaiming “we’re going to do one more song for you tonight”.
+In fact, he goes so far as to undermine the logic of performance, or at least shade it with its own ghostly after-image, openly inflecting the performance with its own temporality and the knowledge that it will soon end.
+After the opening performance, he cuts to an impoverished urban neighborhood, connecting and contrasting the band’s loving Americana to America in the ’70s, a poverty-stricken, festering neoliberalist wound that hadn’t yet reconciled with itself.
+The tone is mournful, sharded with irresolution.
 We begin to poke and prod at the music group, the concert genre, American history, and the nature of ’70s America as Scorsese’s lingering camera washes over us and refuses to enjoy itself when we expect it to do exactly that.

 During this opening, we also have a waltz playing, the film eventually transitioning to people quite literally waltzing.
-The name of the film, and these opening moments, are evocative and defined by contrast: the contrast between classical European waltz music and the Band’s own earthy Americana (which of course had also forever connected Europe to America in Coppola’s The Godfather), between said waltz and shots of an Americana city scape beset by the poverty that so racked urban America in the ’70s (perhaps the most American thing of the decade), and the contrast between a certain passion for the last performance and the melancholy sense of loss for it being the “last” such one, all filtered through an opening shot of the band hanging around playing pool.
+The name of the film, and these opening moments, are evocative and defined by contrast: the contrast between classical, formalized European waltz music and the Band’s own earthy, “intuitive” Americana (which of course had also forever connected Europe to America in Coppola’s The Godfather), between said waltz and shots of an Americana cityscape beset by the poverty that so racked urban America in the ’70s, a contrapuntal duel between classicism and raw immediacy that mimics the music of a band that, on one hand, aspired toward permanence and timelessness and, on the other, couldn’t but move from an eternal present into a faded past.

-During the pool game, they’re away from the music, and tellingly the group seem the most alive and natural.
-It seems a sort of pre-performance joy, but its position relative to Scorsese opening with the final performance of the concert conveys something else – post-performance relief, a relief at having finished and moved on in a way we don’t want the band to.
-If they’re exhausted and find more joy in a simple game of pool than the music (when all rock docs pummel us over the head with the energy they put into capturing precisely that rock musicians care only about the “music” and nothing else) Scorsese is not only critiquing the idea of the rock image but capturing these men as real, lived-in humans.
-And we’re scared of that – scared of the idea that these are people who have an “off” switch and conform to human rules, people who are workaday strugglers like us, and above all people who may not enjoy what they do.
+During an early pool game, the members of The Band are caught away from the music, and tellingly the group seems the most lively and naturalistic they ever do in this film.
+It suggests a sort of pre-performance joy, but its position relative to Scorsese opening with the final performance of the concert conveys something else – post-performance exhaustion, and the attendant relief at having finished and moved on.
+If they’re so tired that they find more joy in a simple game of pool than the music (when all rock docs pummel us over the head with the energy they put into capturing precisely that rock musicians care only about the “music” and nothing else) Scorsese is not only critiquing the idea of the rock image but capturing these men as real, lived-in humans.
+And we’re unmoored by that realization – the idea that these are people who have an “off” switch and conform to human rules, people who are workaday strugglers like us, and above all people who may not always or even normally enjoy what they do.

 The end of “The Band” as an entity is all the more tragic because the group always lived in the past, their music capturing an Americana long lost and only partially re-found.
 They strived to make the music timeless even as they breathed the knowledge that it could never truly last forever.
 The Band’s forte was the tension between electrifyingly reliving and reveling in America’s past and the melancholy knowledge that, after all, time was one truth that actively produced lies, turning all that lasted through it into something more closely resembling falsity than a reality.
 Thus, after the film’s final, most electrifyingly uplifting, performance, of “I Shall be Released” (with the oft-repeated chorus “any day now I shall be released”), Scorsese cuts to band member Robbie Robbertson unnervingly talking about leaving life on the road, for it had taken too many fellow travelers with it.
-And we understand that Scorsese has made a movie compatible with his subject’s career, a movie about the irreconcilable tension in the past and present, and the knowledge that even a band so dedicated to timeless music and living in the past must move on to the future.
+And we understand that Scorsese has made a movie compatible with his subject’s career, a movie about the irreconcilable tension between the past and present, and the knowledge that even a band so dedicated to the illusion of timelessness can wither and pass on into an unknown future.

 So when Scorsese sends them off with a jaunty but melancholy final waltz-like performance, sans audience, with shadows of their selves awe-inspiringly drawn up on a curtain behind them, we wonder whether we’re hearing live music or a shadow of it from the past.
 As he moves his camera out to see them on a small stage surrounded by darkness, with the waltz that began the film now playing again, we realize he’s closing their storybook even as he lets it drift on into the future.
 He renders them not as living beings but as relics in a museum propped up for observation, playing to no one and giving one last never-ending bow as they head off into the distance.
 They will live on – their music will last, and even the museum-like imagery implies a survival throughout history, the group now part of the well-trodden past they so loved to depict.
 But, while we use “living on” optimistically, it implies its own kind of dying.